gabrielmcoelho/textEditor/README.md

 2. Select the configuration you want, taking into account the following:
 - Currently, the only supported theme is the Default one
 - You can choose as many languages you want, as long as you include them in the **languageOptions** variable later
-- Currently, the supported plugins are:
+- Currently, the following plugins are supported:
   - Line Numbers